jobrunr/website/content/en/guides/_index.md

 ---
 title: JobRunr Guides
 description: Unlock the full potential of JobRunr with our developer-friendly guides.
-Whether you're a beginner or an expert, our comprehensive JobRunr guides cover everything from setup to advanced techniques.
+Whether you're a beginner or an expert, our comprehensive guides cover everything from setup to advanced techniques.
 menu:
     main:
         identifier: guides